-- Hepatic abscess: Collection of pus located in the liver, the result of an infectious process with destruction of the hepatic stroma and parenchyma.
+- Hepatic abscess: Collection of pus located in the liver, resulting from an infectious process with the destruction of the hepatic stroma and parenchyma.

 - Pseudocyst and hepatic cyst: An encapsulation of fluid but not communicating with the bile duct, the wall of the well-defined capsule is observed in the CT scan.

-It is very important in the diagnosis, in addition to the appreciation of the physical examination, to take into account the findings of the biopsy of the content of the aspiration, the results presented in the imaging studies and the location of the lesion.
+It is essential in the diagnosis and the appreciation of the physical examination to take into account the findings of the biopsy of the content of the aspiration, the results presented in the imaging studies, and the location of the lesion.

-Because these tests allow differential diagnosis and distinguish biliomas from other very similar pathologies.
+Because these tests allow differential diagnosis and distinguish billions from other very similar pathologies.

-In a bilioma that presents a small size, the treatment is often very conservative, since usually in these cases, the pathology disappears when the body reabsorbs the bile content encapsulated in the bilioma.
+In a billion that presents a small size, the treatment is often very conservative since, usually in these cases, the pathology disappears when the body reabsorbs the bile content encapsulated in the billion.

-If, on the contrary, it is a large bilioma, the ideal is to perform a drainage.
+If, on the contrary, it is a giant lipoma, the ideal is to perform drainage.

-This procedure can be surgical or percutaneous and is performed through a pigtail catheter , by means of endoscopic sphincterotomy or endoscopic nasobiliary drainage.
+This procedure can be surgical or percutaneous and is performed through a pigtail catheter using endoscopic sphincterotomy or endoscopic nasociliary drainage.